top of page

 Like Satan, false prophets twist scripture and preach messages that appeal to the flesh, but God told Jeremiah to tell the people: "Do not listen to the words of the prophets who prophesy to you, filling you with vain hopes, not from the mouth of the Lord.
 They say continually to those who despise the word of the Lord, "It shall be well with you" and to everyone who stubbornly follows his own heart, they say, "No disaster shall come upon you" [Jeremiah 23:16-17].
 A common trait of false prophets is to tell people who disregard the word of God, "It shall be well with you" instead of telling people they will be judged for their sins if they don't repent.

 The New Testament confirms that false prophets would come and preach "another gospel" [2 Corinthians 11:4].
-Paul warned Timothy about false prophets and instructed the church to stay away from "men of corrupt minds and destitute of the truth, who suppose that godliness is a means of gain.
-From such withdraw yourself" [1 Timothy 6:5 NKJV].
-They appear as apostles of Christ: but "are false apostles, deceitful workmen, disguising themselves as apostles of Christ.
-And no wonder, for even Satan disguises himself as an angel of light.
-So it is no surprise if his ministers also disguise themselves as servants of righteousness" [2 Corinthians 11:13-15 ESV].
+They appear as apostles of Christ: but "are false apostles, deceitful workers, transforming themselves into apostles of Christ.
+And no marvel, for Satan himself is transformed into an angel of light.
+Therefore,it is no great thing if his ministers also be transformed as the ministers of righteousness; whose end shall be according to their works" [2 Corinthians 11:13-15 KJV].

-After Jesus warned his disciples about false prophets, he told them they would “hear of wars and rumors of wars,” which indicates they would “hear” these things in their lifetime.
-In addition, in Matthew 24:6, Jesus states that “the end is not yet” and the rise of false prophets, news about wars, and rumors of wars should not be viewed as signs of a culminating event but “the beginning of sorrows" [Matthew 24:8].
-Christ's reference to the disciples being "hated by all nations" [Matthew 24:9] and the preaching of the gospel "In the whole world for a witness to all the nations" [Matthew 24;14] are reminders of the extended period between his first and second advents.
+After Jesus warned his disciples about false prophets, he told them they would “hear of wars and rumors of wars,” [Matthew 24:6] which indicates they would “hear” these things in their lifetime.
+In addition, Jesus states that “the end is not yet” and the rise of false prophets, news about "wars, and rumors of wars....famines and earthquakes in various places" [Matthew 24:7] should not be viewed as signs of a culminating event but “the beginning of sorrows" [Matthew 24:8].
+Christ's reference to the disciples being "killed and hated by all nations" [Matthew 24:9] and the preaching of the gospel "In the whole world for a witness to all the nations" [Matthew 24;14] are reminders of the extended period between his first and second advents.

 Preterists believe Matthew 24:29-31 describe the destruction of the Jewish temple and Jerusalem by the Roman army in AD 70 and concludes with Christ coming in judgment.
 [4] This view neglects to acknowledge the time indicators used by Jesus that differentiate the events of AD 70 when he told his disciples "when you see" [Matthew 24:15, 33] from the events he said "they" will see in the future when he returns [Matthew 24:30].

-This research paper views the discourse as describing the entire period between Christ's first and second coming.
+This research paper views the Mount Olivet Discourse as describing the entire period between Christ's first and second coming.
 "Some portions of the discourse deal with the fall of Jerusalem in AD 70, and some portions deal with Christ's second coming at the end of the age.
 This view has always been the approach taken by the vast majority of conservative Christian scholars."
-[3] The early church also held this view as it is recorded in the Didache 16 (c.
-70-110).
-[4]
+[5] The early church also held this view as recorded in the Didache.
+[6]

 Jesus reveals the eschatological significance of the events that will happen and precede his second coming.
 Notice he answered his disciples' questions in reverse order going last to first.

-In verses 4-14, Jesus answered their last question.
+In verses 14, Jesus answered their last question.
 We can connect verse 14 to the third question with Christ's words: "Then shall the end come."
-Essentially the end will not come until "many false prophets" rise and deceive "many" by preaching a false gospel accompanied with signs and wonders, but God will protect his elect [Matthew 24:24] and have faithful witnesses who will preach the true gospel "In all the world."
+Essentially the end will not come until "many....fall away [from the One whom they should trust] and will betray one another and hate one another," [Matthew 24:10].
+This will occur because "many false prophets rise and deceive many" [Matthew 24:11] by preaching a false gospel, but God will protect his elect [Matthew 24:24].
+The Lord will have faithful witnesses who will preach the true gospel "In all the world as a witness to all the nations" [Matthew 24:14].

-Paul said before Christ returns, many in the church (the temple of God) would be led astray by false prophets performing "signs and lying wonders" because "they would not receive the love of truth" [2 Thessalonians 2:9], but true believers will not be deceived, neither will they believe or follow false prophets.
-They know Jesus and "a stranger they will not follow [John 10:1-5].
-They are eternally secured in Christ [John 10:27-29].
+Many in the church [the temple of God] will be led astray by false prophets using the power of Satan to perform "signs and lying wonders" because "they would not receive the love of truth" [2 Thessalonians 2:9], but true believers will not be deceived.
+They know Jesus voice and "a stranger they will not follow, but will flee from him" [John 10:1].
 Sadly, some people in the church pretend to be faithful, but in their hearts, they do not love the truth.
 Therefore, they are eager to follow someone who appeals to their sinful fleshly desires while they simultaneously maintain an outward connection with the church.
 Some use the church to network and conduct business transactions while others use the church to gain a social advantage believing their outward identification as Christians will make them a partaker of his grace but God knows in their heart they love the false gospel for it justifies the desires of their heart [Jeremiah 5:30-31].
-Therefore, God will send them a "strong delusion" (Greek error in doctrine) "so that they would believe the lie" [2 Thessalonians 2:11-12].
+Therefore, God will send them a "strong delusion" [Greek error in doctrine] "so that they would believe the lie" [2 Thessalonians 2:11-12].
 The Bible records several examples of God using false prophets as a sign of judgment to his people [1 Kings 22:19- 23; 2 Thessalonians 2:11-12].

 The Abomination of Desolation

 The temple Paul referenced is the church, the body of Christ.
-Hoekema, Scofield, and LaHaye claim the Apostle is referring to a temple the Jews will rebuild in Jerusalem in the last days and reference Ezekiel’s vision (Ezekiel 40 through 48).
+Hoekema, Scofield, and LaHaye claim the Apostle is referring to a temple the Jews will rebuild in Jerusalem in the last days before Jesus returns.
 Yet Paul always referred to the church, as the temple of God [1 Corinthians 3:16 and 2 Corinthians 6:16] and never referred to the temple of God as a physical building.
 Stephen also declared: “The Most High does not dwell in temples made with hands” [Acts 7:48].

-The Apostle Paul’s prophesy about the exaltation of man in the temple of God was fulfilled before the end of the first century [3 John 1:9] and man is still being exalted in the church today.
-He is not a personified world ruler many call the Anti-Christ.
+Paul’s prophesy about the exaltation of man in the temple of God was initiated before the end of the first century when self serving church leaders deposed of the elder led model of church government that was established by Christ and the Apostles [see 3 John 1:9-10].
+Clement also wrote a letter to the church at Corinth [1 Clement] to reestablish the authority of the elders.
+After the first century, one individual was elevated to the office of Bishop and placed over every congregation and man is still being exalted in the church today.
+The man of sin is not a personified world ruler many call the antichrist.
 The man of sin is any individual who exercises lordship and receives worship in the temple of God by deceiving people with signs and lying wonders [2 Thessalonians 2:9].

 When Christ gave his disciples a warning and told them, “When you see the abomination of desolation spoken of by Daniel the prophet," he was signifying an event that would happen in their lifetime, not a last-day personification of Satan referred to as the Antichrist.
 Bible scholar Kenneth Gentry conveys what should be undeniable, "Surely Jesus does not denounce the first-century temple in which He is standing [24:1] by declaring it 'desolate' [23:38], prophesying its total destruction (24:2), then answering the question 'when shall these things be?' [v.3], and warning about the temple's 'abomination of desolation' [v.15] only to speak about the destruction of a totally different temple some two thousand years (or more) later!"
 [10]